 The growth of Concerned Nazarenes is a great encouragement to me, although I am not a member of the CotN.
 I am attempting to fight Emerging/Emergent heresies primarily in the Evangelical Friends Church International (EFCI).
 Like Richard Foster (click here and here), I grew up in the EFCI (before Foster and others helped hijack it from its strongly born again, separatist fundamentalist “Gurneyite” Quaker tradition).

-To complicate matters further, pastors and professors are increasingly shared between the EFCI and non-evangelical Quaker denominations (nonchristian Quaker denominations that profess Christ as Teacher and Lord but not as Lord and Saviour).
+To complicate matters further, pastors and professors are increasingly shared between the EFCI and non-evangelical Quaker denominations (nonchristian Quaker denominations that profess Christ as Lord and Teacher but not as Lord and Saviour).
 The non-evangelical Quaker denomination with the most ties to the EFCI is Friends United Meeting (FUM) – which has many Quaker universalists.

 Also, the EFCI has joined various ecumenical Quaker organizations.
 For example, years ago colleges in the EFCI joined the Friends Association for Higher Education, along with non-evangelical Quaker institutions.
 My question is, why?

-Apparently the EFCI has “become blind.”
-The EFCI has accepted nonchristian pastors and professors with open arms.
-The main thing, to the EFCI, is that “they are Quakers” – never mind whether they are born again, biblical Quakers professing Christ as Lord and Saviour.
+Apparently the EFCI has “become blind” doctrinally.
+The EFCI continues to increasingly reach out to nonchristian, non-evangelical Quaker pastors and professors with open arms.
+The thing that counts, to many in the EFCI, is that “they are Quakers”.
+For these EFCI individuals, it does not seem to matter whether their fellow Quakers (in these other Quaker branches) are born again, professing Christ as Lord and Saviour.

-Amazingly, in spite of these accommodations by the EFCI of non-evangelical Quakers and Emerging/Emergent leaders, I have located very few individuals on the Internet who are confronting the EFCI regarding these heresies.
+Amazingly, in spite of these accommodations by the EFCI of non-evangelical Quakers and Emerging/Emergent leaders, I have located very few EFCI members who are confronting their denomination regarding these heresies.
+Concerned EFCI readers, please don’t remain silent!
+(I have a feeling many Concerned EFCI members have already quietly left the denomination and moved on to more biblically sound denominations.)

 The Concerned Nazarenes Facebook Group serves as a great model for all individuals who are attempting to fight Emerging/Emergents in their quickly disintegrating denominations.